AurBrun/TRUEFAD/README.md

 - The following FIJI plugins:
   - CSBDeep
   - DeepImageJ
-  - MorphoLibJ
+  - IJPB plugins
   - ReadAndWriteExcel
+  - Tensorflow

-To install the previous FIJI plugins, do:
+To install the previous FIJI plugins, do the following:
 - Select *Help>Update...*.
 - Select *Manage update sites*.
-- Tick *CSBDeep*, *DeepImageJ*, *IJPB-plugins* and *ResultsToExcel*.
+- Tick *CSBDeep*, *DeepImageJ*, *IJPB-plugins*, *ResultsToExcel*, and *TensorFlow*.
 - Select *Close*
-- Select *Apply Changes*, wait for the install to finish and **restart FIJI/ImageJ**.
+- Select *Apply Changes*, wait for the install to finish
+- Go to Edit > Options > TensorFlow and install the CPU version that is equal or above 1.15
+- **Restart FIJI/ImageJ**.

 You can now download TRUEFAD by clicking on this [link](https://github.com/AurBrun/TRUEFAD/archive/refs/heads/main.zip) (or by clicking on the green button above named "*<> Code*" and then on *Download ZIP* or by using git and the following command: `git clone https://github.com/AurBrun/TRUEFAD.git`).
 Unzip the .ZIP file to your favorite location.

 To use TRUEFAD-Cells, the trained deep learning model must be installed in DeepImageJ.
 The deep learning model is named `TRUEFAD Myotube detection.zip` in the folder you just unziped.
 To install the deep learning model you must then:
 - Open DeepImageJ installation plugin in FIJI/Imagej: select *Plugins > DeepImageJ > DeepImageJ Install Model*.
 - In the DeepImageJ interface, select *Private Model* tab.
-- Tick *From ZIP file* and fill the blank with the path of the your `TRUEFAD Myotube detection.zip` model.
+- Tick *From ZIP file* and fill the blank with the path of your `TRUEFAD Myotube detection.zip` model.
 For example: `D:\TRUEFAD\TRUEFAD Myotube detection.zip`.
 - Tick the box stating that *I accept to install the model...* (we promise that our model is safe to install :blush:) and select *Install*.

 ## Usage